jesselawson/campfirejs-prototype/README.md

 # Campfire

-A lightweight, pure JavaScript tool for writing interactive, mutable stories.
+A lightweight, pure JavaScript tool for writing interactive, mutable experiences.

 An alpha demo is being developed in the `examples/` folder.
+It is **not completed** and is a **work in progress**.

 # Getting Started

-Include `campfire.js` or `campfire.min.js`
+Include `campfire.js` or `campfire.min.js` in your project.

 **CDN**